-Although hostilities ceased with the Armistice on 11 November 1918, the First World War did not end officially until the Treaty of Versailles was signed in June 1919.
+Fighting on the Western Front ceased with the Armistice on 11 November 1918, but hostilities with Germany did not end officially until the Treaty of Versailles was signed in June 1919.
 In Britain, peace was celebrated on 19 July that year, with a Victory Parade in London as the main event.

 A camp for the troops taking part was set up in Kensington Gardens and thousands of civilians flocked to the capital for the festivities.
 Nearly 15,000 British Empire servicemen took part in the parade, led by Allied commanders including Field Marshal Sir Douglas Haig and Marshal Ferdinand Foch.

 The architect Sir Edwin Lutyens designed a cenotaph - an 'empty tomb' to honour the dead - for the marching troops to salute as they passed along Whitehall.

 His simple and non-denominational monument was represented on the day of the Victory Parade by a temporary structure of wood and plaster.
 The permanent stone memorial was unveiled on Armistice Day 1920.
 It is now the scene of the annual National Service of Remembrance.

 ‘Near the memorial there were moments of silence when the dead seemed very near, when one almost heard the passage of countless wings - were not the fallen gathering in their hosts to receive their comrades' salute and take their share in the triumph they had died to win?’